 Click an archetype to see their overview and poem.
 Click here to see more resources on these archetypes.

 Original artwork by Philip Harris.
-Concept and design by Caspar Walsh
+Concept and design by Caspar Walsh.

 Meet Us